SurSerious/SurSerious.github.io/focus.md

 **"Concentration is the secret of strength."** — Ralph Waldo Emerson

 AI slop but hey, it's alright advice.
-I love the cat gif
+I love the cat gif.